razorhash/pyfmpcloud/README.md

 # fmp
-A python wrapper for the Financial Model Prep API for analysis of public companies
+A python wrapper for the Financial Model Prep API for analysis of public companies (Under Construction)